Here you can learn how to port your mortgage when you sell your old home and buy a new one. Find out:

 You could still port your mortgage if you’re moving to a different size property, although this isn’t always guaranteed.

-Moving to a significantly larger-sized property, for example, could mean that your existing mortgage isn’t sufficient, or that you wouldn’t be able to make repayments.
-In these cases, you could be outright rejected for a mortgage, or have to apply for a mortgage with different terms and the early repayment.
+Moving to a significantly larger property, for example, could mean that your existing mortgage isn’t sufficient or that you wouldn’t be able to make repayments.

-The same applies if you are downsizing.
-The existing terms of your mortgage may no longer be valid for your next living situation, and if you intend to pay for your new property using released equity from your previous home, this could also trigger early repayment fees.
+The existing terms of your mortgage may no longer be valid for your living situation.
+If you intend to pay for your new property using released equity from your previous home, this could also trigger early repayment fees.

 What if my mortgage isn’t portable?